-Telephone Model (A) Combinations Resulting in Power Class 2 (B) Combinations Resulting in Power Class 3 9620 9620C Telephone onlyTelephone + Bluetooth adapter Any combination of telephone and attachments not covered in column (A).
+Telephone Model (A) Combinations Resulting in Power Class 2 (B) Combinations Resulting in Power Class 3 9620 9620C Telephone only Telephone + Bluetooth adapter Any combination of telephone and attachments not covered in column (A).
 Note: the 9620/9620C does not support SBM24 Button Modules.
-9630 9640 9650 9650C Telephone onlyTelephone + one SBM24Telephone + Bluetooth adapter Any combination of telephone and attachments not covered in column (A).
+9630 9640 9650 9650C Telephone only Telephone + one SBM24 Telephone + Bluetooth adapter Any combination of telephone and attachments not covered in column (A).
 9630G Telephone onlyTelephone + Bluetooth adapter Any combination of telephone and attachments not covered in column (A).
-9640G Telephone onlyTelephone + one SBM24Telephone + Bluetooth adapter Any combination of telephone and attachments not covered in column (A).
-9670G Telephone + integrated Bluetooth circuitry (adapter not required) when operating on a 10 or 100Mbps LAN Any combination of telephone and attachment not covered in column (A), for example, when operating at 1Gbps LAN speed.
+9640G Telephone only Telephone + one SBM24 Telephone + Bluetooth adapter Any combination of telephone and attachments not covered in column (A).

 As of Software Release 3.0, the USB interface supports USB Login and using digital pictures from a USB device as a screensaver.
-As of Software Release 2.0, the USB interface supports importing/exporting contact lists on 9620, 9630, 9640, 9650, and 9670G IP Telephones via a Flash drive.
+As of Software Release 2.0, the USB interface supports importing/exporting contact lists on 9620, 9630, 9640, and 9650 IP Telephones via a Flash drive.
 The only exceptions are the 9610 and 9620L models, which do not have a USB jack.
 Since the power consumption of the drive will vary from product to product, it is not possible to state what its impact on PoE power class will be.
 When the drive attempts to register with the telephone, the telephone will determine if its current power class setting is adequate to support the drive.
 If power is adequate, the telephone will let the drive register.
-If it is not adequate, the telephone will prompt the user to change the power class to Class 3 by changing the IEEE power switch setting from "L" to "H." In extreme situations, the total power consumption with the addition of a USB device may be greater than what the Class 3 power source can provide.
+If it is not adequate, the telephone will prompt the user to change the power class to Class 3 by changing the IEEE power switch setting from "L" to

+"H." In extreme situations, the total power consumption with the addition of a USB device may be greater than what the Class 3 power source can provide.
 In that case, the telephone detects this and instructs the user to use an Auxiliary power supply or to temporarily disconnect one or more of the modules while the USB device is in use.

-The system parameter USBPOWER determines for which power class(es) to enable power to the USB interface; see Chapter 7 in the Avaya one-XTM Deskphone Edition for 9600 Series IP Telephones Administrator Guide for information.
+The system parameter USBPOWER determines for which power class(es) to enable power to the USB interface; see Chapter 7 in the Avaya one-X[®] Deskphone Edition for 9600 Series IP Telephones Administrator Guide for information.